pallets/click/docs/options.md

 As you can see that by using `nargs` set to a specific number each item in the resulting tuple is of the same type.
-This might not be what you want.
-Commonly you might want to use different types for different indexes in the tuple.
+This might not be what you want. commonly you might want to use different types for different indexes in the tuple.
 For this you can directly specify a tuple as type:

 ```{eval-rst}